 Another benefit of using Circadian Lighting is that all of your lights can be controlled using a single sensor.
 It doesn’t matter whether the lights are RGB, RGBW, or whathaveyou.
 Lights which only adjust the temperature are supported, and lights which only dim.

 What are the downsides of using Circadian Lighting?

 Because Circadian Lighting has so many variables which can be configured (but don’t have to be) it can appear a bit intimidating to newcomers.
 The Circadian Lighting can only be configured using YAML, there is no UI configuration available.
 That issue will be addressed with the introduction of Adaptive Lighting.

 Adaptive Lighting will be an official component for Home Assistant forked from Circadian Lighting.
 In contrast to Circadian Lighting, Adaptive Lighting should be easier to configure through the web interface.
 Despite being easier to configure, Adaptive Lighting doesn’t remove any functionality from Circadian Lighting.
 You can even configure it using YAML, which should give you some more advanced options.

 If you want to give Adaptive Lighting a try now, before it is integrating into a Home Assistant release, you can install it by adding the following repo to HACS:

 integration in the window which opens up and paste the URL.
 You should now see the option to install Adaptive Lighting.
-Once installed you will need to restart Home Assistant and then you’ll be ready to configure it.
+Once installed, you will need to restart Home Assistant, and then you will be ready to configure it.

 Configuring Adaptive Lighting